1Messed/7z-Basic-Py-Music-Bot/README.md

 # 7z-Basic-Py-Music-Bot
 🍙7z Py Basic Music Bot is a Discord Basic Music bot.
 And Anyone Can use it! 💖
+# ⭐ It Has Play, Pause, Resume, Help, NowPlaying, Join And Leave

 # Basic Instructions:
 • For the music bot's essential operations, no additional files are required.
 However, you must confirm that your Python environment has the necessary dependencies installed.